Neil Flemming’s V.A.R.K. model can help teachers by identifying four different learning styles that students prefer.

 By learning how to teach with different learning styles, you can teach many different kinds of students who may have different strengths.
 For example, they might not be able to appreciate some of your content, or it may not work for their brain or their style because they have different kinds of learning styles.

-Challenges that some online course teachers or students can encounter if they don’t leverage VARK learning styles could include:
+Challenges that some online course teachers or students may encounter if they don’t leverage VARK learning styles could include:

 1. Students who do not connect with the teaching style may become disengaged and lose interest in the course.